Close Menu

 Click Here

 Omar Sy’s performance is amazing, and he truly portrays the gentleman thief character in every sense of the word.
-He does an excellent job as Assane Diop and when his character is in on his disguises.
+He does an excellent job as Assane Diop, especially when his character is in his disguise.
 It is the way he adapts his mannerisms, attitude, speech, and even posture to each disguise that really sells that he is masterfully skilled at taking on different personas and keeping his true identity a mystery.
 As for the Lupin acting overall, I can’t say I felt any other performances stood out to me as much.
-I felt like Omar Sy’s character would benefit from having an opposing character capable of matching his wits and giving him a real challenge.
+I felt like Omar Sy’s character would benefit from an opposing character who could match his wits and present a real challenge.

-It was important that Lupin takes the time to portray the racism and prejudice that Assane and his father face as Senagalesse immigrants living in France.
+Lupin needed to take the time to portray the racism and prejudice that Assane and his father face as Senagalesse immigrants living in France.
 For example, when Assane and Babakar meet Mrs. Pellegrini, the wife of Babakar’s employer, she is having car trouble, and he tries to help her.
 Mrs. Pellegrini looks at Babakar and his son.
 Upon seeing that they were Black, she quickly and frantically locks her door and tells them she doesn’t want their help.
 It’s not until Babakar explains that he is her husband’s new chauffeur that she recognizes him and accepts his help.

 Lupin